anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All phenomena are preceded by the mind, created by the mind, and have the mind as their master.
+Quote: Give me six hours to chop down a tree and I will spend the first four sharpening the axe.

-By: The Buddha
+By: Abraham Lincoln